What Are Wrinkles?

 Wrinkles are a natural part of the aging process.
-As people get older, their skin becomes thinner, drier, and less elastic, which means it is less able to protect itself from damage.
+As people age, their skin becomes thinner, drier, and less elastic to protect itself less from damage.
 This leads to wrinkles, creases, and fine lines on the skin.

 Facial expressions, such as frowning or squinting, lead to the development of fine lines and wrinkles at a young age.
 These lines deepen as the person gets older.

 When a person is young, their skin springs back.
-As they get older, the skin loses its flexibility, and it becomes more difficult for the skin to spring back, resulting in permanent grooves.
+As they age, the skin loses its flexibility, making it more difficult for the skin to bounce back, resulting in permanent grooves.

 Many factors affect the development of wrinkles and fine lines, including:

 Exposure to ultraviolet (UV) light from sunbathing, tanning booths, and outdoor sports increases the development of wrinkles.

 UV light breaks down the collagen and elastin in the skin.
 These fibers form the connective tissue that supports the skin.
 As this layer breaks down, the fiber's skin becomes weaker and less flexible.
 The skin starts to droop, and wrinkles appear.

 Darker skin contains more melanin and protects from many harmful effects of UV radiation.